-- Support of multiple KMIP servers adds failover to your data-at-rest encryption setup. - Allow users to set KMIP client certificate password through a flag to simplify the migration from MongoDB Enterprise to Percona Server for MongoDB.
+- Support of multiple KMIP servers adds failover to your data-at-rest encryption setup. - Allow users to set KMIP client certificate password through a flag to simplify the migration from MongoDB Enterprise to Percona Server for MongoDB. - Percona Server for MongoDB is now available on Ubuntu 22.04 (Jammy Jellyfish). - Improvements to initial syncs from a secondary sync source.

-Other improvements and bug fixes introduced by MongoDB and included in Percona Server for MongoDB are the following:
+The bug fixes, provided by MongoDB and included in Percona Server for MongoDB, are the following: